 - We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers.
-See Anaya and Jones (2009) for assumptions and limitations of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers. - The Edwards-Trinity (Plateau) and Pecos Valley aquifers model includes two active layers; however, in the area underlying the district, Layer 1 represents the Pecos Valley alluvium, the Edwards Group and equivalent limestone hydrostratigraphic units, and the undifferentiated Trinity Group hydrostratigraphic units.
-We assumed certain model cells are assigned to the Pecos Valley Aquifer and the remaining cells are assigned to the Edwards-Trinity (Plateau) Aquifer. - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).
+See Anaya and Jones (2009) for assumptions and limitations of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers. - The model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers includes two active layers representing the Pecos Valley Aquifer and the Edwards Group and equivalent limestone hydrostratigraphic units (Layer 1) and the undifferentiated Trinity Group hydrostratigraphic units (Layer 2) in the district. - A portion of the area underlying the district represents both the Pecos Valley and Edwards-Trinity (Plateau) aquifers within Layer 1 of the model.
+We assumed certain model cells are assigned to the Pecos Valley Aquifer and the remaining cells are assigned to the Edwards-Trinity (Plateau) Aquifer where this condition exists.